locationtech/geotrellis/docs/quickstart/README.md

     val ptfToExtent = { p: PointFeature[Double] => pointFeatureToExtent(9, ld, p) }
 ```

 When we consider the kernel extent of a point in the context of a LayoutDefinition, it's clear that a kernel's extent may overlap more than one tile in the layout.
-To discover the tiles that a given point's kernel extents overlap, LayoutDefinition provides the `mapTransform` member.
-Among the methods of mapTransform is the ability to determine the indices of tiles in the TileLayout overlap a given extent.
+To discover the tiles that a given point's kernel extents overlap, LayoutDefinition provides a `mapTransform` object.
+Among the methods of mapTransform is the ability to determine the indices of the subtiles in the TileLayout that overlap a given extent.
 Note that the tiles in a given layout are indexed by `SpatialKey`s, which are effectively `(Int,Int)` pairs giving the (column,row) of each tile as follows:
 ```
     +-------+-------+-------+       +-------+
     | (0,0) | (1,0) | (2,0) | . . . | (6,0) |